LucaReggiannini/first-contact/README.md

 BLACKLISTED STRINGS
 	Simply searches bad strings (case insensitive) previously entered in the "./cfg/blacklist.cfg" (one per line).

-Note: every detections system based on strings or Regex will NOT detect splitted data (for example an URL splitted in various Sheets and "re-assembled" runtime by an Excel 4.0 Macro will not be detected).
+Note: every detections system based on strings or Regex will NOT detect splitted data (for example an URL splitted in various Excel Sheets and "re-assembled" runtime by an Excel 4.0 Macro will NOT be detected).

 OPTIONS
 	-h, --help